-These studies are great because they scientifically prove what we’ve known for years at Ageless Grace Brain Health – intentionally nourishing the mind-body connection on a daily basis can help improve health and well-being, reduce stress, keep the brain agile and the body responsive.
+These studies are great because they scientifically prove what we’ve known for years at Ageless Grace Brain Health – intentionally nourishing the brain-body connection on a daily basis can help improve health and well-being, reduce stress, keep the brain agile and the body responsive.
 When body, mind, spirit, and emotions are in balance, health and well-being follow.
-Practicing the 21 Ageless Grace Tools for just eight to ten minutes a day will help the body function with optimal efficiency, and with comfort and ease throughout your life.
+Practicing the 21 Ageless Grace Tools for just ten minutes a day will help the body function with optimal efficiency, and with comfort and ease throughout your life.

 How to Improve Cognitive Skills in Adults: New Hobbies, New Activities, New Experiences = New Connections in Your Brain!